pinterest/PINFuture/README.md

 ## Overview

-PINFuture is an Objective C implementation of the asynchronous primitive called "future".
-This library differs from other Objective C implementations of "future" primarily in that it aims to preserve type safety using Objective C generics.
+PINFuture is an Objective C implementation of the asynchronous primitive called "Future".
+This library differs from other Objective C implementations of Future primarily beccause it aims to preserve type safety using Objective C generics.

 ### What is a Future?

-A Future is a read-only reference to a value.
-The underlying value of the Future may not be ready at the time that the Future object exists.
-However, the value is guaranteed to eventually exist.
+A Future is a wrapper for "a value that will eventually be ready to use".

+A Future is a state machine that usually begins in a the "Pending" state.
+"Pending" means that the final value of the Future is not yet known but is currently in-progress.
+The Future will eventually transition to either a "Fulfilled" state and contain a final value, or transition to a "Rejected" state and contain an error.
+"Fulfilled" and "Rejected" are terminal states for a Future.

 ![State diagram for a Future](https://cloud.githubusercontent.com/assets/1527302/21829570/aff25f0c-d74b-11e6-9423-4976fa47bcdb.png "State diagram for a Future") from [Cancelable Asynchronous Operations with Promises in JavaScript](https://blog.codecentric.de/en/2015/03/cancelable-async-operations-promises-javascript/) by Ben Ripkens

+- The value of a Future is not lazily computed.
+If a Future exists, the computation of its value is already in flight.
+- A future is read-only.
+Once a Future is constructed, its computation has begun and there is no method on Future to influence the eventual value.

-When you write a function that produces an asynchronous value, that function can return a Future instead having 1 or more callback parameters.
+When you write a function that produces an asynchronous value, your function can return a Future instead having 1 or more callback parameters.

 ### Examples
 #### Method signatures